New York City Religious Discrimination Lawyers

 - Harassment: Offensive remarks about religious beliefs/practices which create a hostile work environment.

-- Segregation: If an employee wears religious garb or follows specific grooming practices, their employer cannot place them in non-customer contact roles because of actual or potential customer preferences.
+- Segregation: If an employee wears religious garb or follows specific grooming practices, their employer cannot place them in non-customer contact roles based on actual or potential customer preferences.

 - A Jewish yarmulke